-At December 31, 2012, TAP Funding had a credit agreement with a bank effective May 1, 2012 that provided for a revolving credit facility with an aggregate commitment amount of up to \$120,000 (the "TAP Funding Revolving Credit Facility").
-The interest rate on the TAP Funding Revolving Credit Facility, payable monthly in arrears, was either the Base Rate (as defined in TAP Funding's original Credit Agreement) or one-month LIBOR plus 3.75% beginning on its inception date through its maturity date, October 31, 2015.
-There was a commitment fee of 0.625% on the unused portion of the TAP Funding Revolving Credit Facility, which was payable monthly in arrears.
-TAP Funding was required to make principal payments on a monthly basis to the extent that the outstanding amount due exceeded TAP Funding's borrowing base.
-The revolving credit period would have ended on October 31, 2014 and the aggregate loan principal balance would have been due on the maturity date.
-Total outstanding principal under the TAP Funding Revolving Credit Facility was \$108,471 as of December 31, 2012.
+TAP Funding- TAP Funding has a credit agreement, dated as of April 30, 2012, that provided for a revolving credit facility with an aggregate commitment amount of up to \$170,000 (the "TAP Funding Revolving Credit Facility") prior to its amendment on December 23, 2014.
+The interest rate on the TAP Funding Revolving Credit Facility, payable monthly in arrears, was one-month LIBOR plus 2.0% beginning on its inception date, as amended, through its maturity date, April 26, 2016.
+There was a commitment fee of 0.65% (if aggregate loan principal balance is less than 70% of the commitment amount) and 0.50% (if aggregate loan principal balance is equal to or greater than 70% of the commitment amount) on the unused portion of the TAP Funding Revolving Credit Facility, which was payable monthly in arrears.
+In addition, there is an agent's fee, which is payable annually in advance.
+TAP Funding was required to make principal payments on a monthly basis to the extent that the outstanding amount due exceeds TAP Funding's borrowing base.
+The aggregate loan principal balance was due on the maturity date, April 26, 2016.